[Fellow blogger Harry Campbell shares what it’s like to be a Lyft and Uber driver today – including how much it pays. Sounds kinda legit!]

 - Your car goes through a 20 pt inspection from a licensed mechanic

 - Passengers have the ability to rate drivers, so the bad ones get flushed out of the system

 - Uber drivers need to maintain 4.6 and Lyft need to maintain 4.5

 - Paid 1099 so you own your own biz and are allowed to write off mileage at 56.5 cents/mile!

 - There are lots of ways to make money in the sharing economy.
-I have a list of every ‘rideshare’ company here but you can also make money delivering food (Post Mates), renting out your car (Relay Rides), house/apt (Airbnb)
+You can also make money delivering food (Post Mates), renting out your car (Relay Rides), or even renting out your house/apt (Airbnb)

 Becoming A Lyft Or Uber Driver: The Takeaway